shootTheLuck/HeightField/README.md

 # HeightField
-HeightField for Three.js.
-HeightField extends THREE.Mesh with convenient methods for setting contours and getting height at any point.
+HeightField for Three.js extends THREE.Mesh with convenient methods for setting contours and getting height at any point.

 ## How do I use it?